About Team Cambodia

 Meet Team Cambodia, two teams of combined 75 artisans working in the rural villages outside of Phnom Penh and Baray District.
 Team Cambodia is an inclusive cooperative with a special focus on women and people with physical disabilities, particularly polio.
 These artisan partners produce modern textile goods using local materials and traditional weaving techniques.
 The goods produced by these artisans are infused with the personality of the artisans and the mission of the cooperative: to improve the quality of life for women and girls throughout the region.

-Team Cambodia works to empower women and people with disabilities through handicraft training and employment.
+This group works to empower women and people with disabilities through handicraft training and employment.
 To create job opportunities for village women, Team Cambodia conducts sewing, embroidery and weaving trainings in villages throughout the country.
-To create job opportunities for people with disabilities, Team Cambodia provides specialized trainings and invests in handicapable workshop tools.
+They also provide specialized trainings and invests in handicapable workshop tools, making sure they're able to provide jobs for people with physical disabilities.

 How We Support Team Cambodia